 This is the best cauliflower Alfredo sauce recipe.
 It's so rich and creamy and surprisingly easy to make.
-This dairy free Alfredo sauce is also vegan, Whole30, paleo and low carb.
+This dairy free Alfredo sauce is also vegan, gluten-free, Whole30, and paleo.
 Loaded with vegetables this sneaky veggie sauce is healthy and can be used in so many ways.

 Why you will love this recipe:

 - Even though this Alfredo sauce is made with cauliflower you would never know it!
-It tastes so creamy and delicious!
+It's so rich and creamy and doesn't actually taste like cauliflower.
+It has the most amazing flavour that is similar to a traditional Alfredo sauce.

 - It's quick and easy to make and takes less than 30 minutes to prepare.